This application is currently closed.

 A 3-page application, single spaced using Arial font 11-point typeface, with one-inch margins, which includes the following:

 Funding decisions will be make within 8 weeks of receipt.
 Successful applicants may be asked to attend a team science training and must agree to submit progress reports, present their findings at local Pepper Center meetings, and cite the UCLA Pepper Center and the UCLA CTSI on all publications related to the support.

 The application packet should be e-mailed to the attention of:

 Co-Sponsorship: UCLA Clinical and Translational Science Institute (CTSI)

 The UCLA Clinical and Translational Science Institute (UCLA CTSI) is co-sponsoring the UCLA-OAIC rapid pilot program.
 A brief description of the UCLA-CTSI follows.
 Please note that the successful UCLA OAIC-CTSI rapid pilot applicant must be responsive to the UCLA OAIC research mission, described above.

 The UCLA Clinical and Translational Science Institute (UCLA CTSI) provides the infrastructure to bring UCLA innovations and resources to bear on the greatest health needs of Los Angeles and the nation.
-It is a dynamic partnership among UCLA Westwood, Charles Drew University of Medicine and Science, Los Angeles Biomedical Institute at Harbor UCLA Medical Center, the Burns and Allen Research Institute at Cedars-Sinai Medical Center and our Los Angeles community.
+It is a dynamic partnership among UCLA Westwood, Charles Drew University of Medicine and Science, The Lundquist Institute for Biomedical Innovation at Harbor-UCLA Medical Center, the Burns and Allen Research Institute at Cedars-Sinai Medical Center and our Los Angeles community.
 It is one of more than 60 NIH-funded CTSIs nationwide.